 Ability to Acquire, Manage and Monetize Products Efficiently.
 Our ability to deliver an elevated experience for our subscribers and customers that keeps them loyal to RTR depends on us having the right assortment.
 For example, in fiscal year 2023 we are focused on enhancing the availability of the items on our site and increasing the depth of our buys (i.e., purchasing more units of particular styles).
 Due to our deep partnerships with brands, flexibility in our buying timelines and ability to react to advantageous retail purchasing environments, we can acquire products directly from brands in multiple cost effective ways.
-Our expertise in reverse logistics and garment restoration also provides us with the ability to monetize our products effectively over their useful life.
-Diversifying our product acquisition away from 100% Wholesale has driven higher overall product return on investment and reduced the capital needs of the business.
+Additionally, during the third quarter of fiscal year 2022, we launched a pilot to sell our brand new Exclusive Design products wholesale to a third party retailer, which we believe highlights the potential of the RTR platform and our data and consumer appeal.
+Our expertise in reverse logistics and garment restoration also provides us with the ability to monetize our products of the business.
 In fiscal year 2022, approximately 58% of new items were acquired through our more capital efficient non-Wholesale channels, compared to 55% in fiscal year 2021.
 We plan to further increase the percentage of units acquired through Exclusive Designs and Share by RTR in fiscal year 2023.
 We continuously evaluate our product acquisition mix to maximize our strategic priorities.

 Purchases of rental product includes the cost of wholesale products acquired in the period and other ancillary costs such as freight, where applicable.
 Many factors impact the purchases of rental product including our acquisition mix strategy, the proportion of subscribers to total customers, timing of when those subscribers are acquired, the formality of styles, brand assortment, opportunities in the market and timing of when the rental product is received and paid for.
 Purchases of rental product as a percentage of revenue in fiscal year 2022 was 21% as compared to 15% in fiscal year 2021.
-We anticipate this percentage to increase in fiscal year 2023 compared with fiscal year 2022 due to lower sales projections, anticipated reallocation of marketing dollars to rental product purchases and opportunistic purchases of attractively priced product beginning in the first quarter of fiscal year 2023.
-Due to seasonality factors, we track our progress on purchases of rental product as a percentage of revenue on a full year basis, as quarterly expenditures are not necessarily reflective of full year trends.
+We anticipate this percentage to increase in fiscal year 2023 compared with fiscal year 2022 due to lower sales projections, the reallocation of marketing dollars to rental product purchases and opportunistic purchases of attractively priced product beginning in the first quarter of fiscal year 2023.
+Due to seasonality factors, we track our progress on purchases of rental product as a percentage of revenue on a full year trends.

 Ability to Achieve Leverage in our Cost Structure.
 Improving operational efficiency of our platform is imperative to increasing profitability.
 We expect certain of our operating costs to increase as order volume increases and as we make investments to grow subscribers and revenue and to enhance the customer experience.
-In September 2022, we announced a restructuring plan that we expect to reduce operating expenses by approximately \$25 million in fiscal year 2023 compared to the annualized run rate for the second quarter of fiscal year 2022.
-Though we anticipate quarterly fluctuations in operating leverage, with these reductions we expect our fixed costs to decrease as a percentage of total revenue in fiscal year 2023, and over time we anticipate that our operating costs will grow more slowly than our total revenue on an annual basis.
+In September 2022, we announced a restructuring plan that reduced operating expenses by approximately \$27 million in the last four quarters compared to the annualized run rate for the second quarter of fiscal year 2022.
+Though we anticipate quarterly fluctuations in operating leverage, with these reductions and continuous improvements to our cost structure, we expect our fixed costs to decrease as a percentage of total revenue in fiscal year 2023, and over time we anticipate that our operating costs will grow more slowly than our total revenue on an annual basis.